Contact us

 The Malta Citizenship by Investment Programme and the Genuine Link

-The launch of the Malta citizenship programme in 2013 led to controversy since one was able to acquire Maltese citizenship solely by giving a donation to the country without establishing any link with Malta.
+The announcement of the Malta citizenship programme in 2013 led to controversy since, in its proposed version, investors were able to acquire Maltese citizenship solely by giving a donation to the country without establishing any link with Malta.

 Although citizenship was within the exclusive jurisdiction of each member state, the EU Commission argued that member states should award citizenship in a spirit of sincere cooperation.
 Commissioner Viviane Reding said that in compliance with the criterion used under public international law, Member states should only award citizenship to those individuals where there is a genuine link to the country in question.